solariachip/solariachip.github.io/_posts/2023-04-10-scaling-cadence.md

 tags: personal
 ---

-The number of articles on *Solaria Chip* has indubitably grown, but recently Carli and I were assessing the quality of the posts as well as the quality of our lives by taking on this self-imposed responsibility.
+The number of articles on *Solaria Chip* has indubitably grown, but recently Carli and I were assessing the quality of the posts as well as the quality of our lives by taking on this self-imposed responsibility of writing every day.
 Like any shiny new toy, we were eager to play every day and exercise our skills and even face some of our fears with this project.

 For me, I was able to whittle down some of my perfectionist tendencies while still honing the most effective methods for writing.
 For every topic, I took it as an opportunity to grow my knowledge through research and also reflect on my own personal opinions if I felt it was appropriate or somehow added to the conservation.